-Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach PERC identifies possible risks related to uncontrollable external factors (e.g. a pandemic) that have a large impact on the general economy and could possibly affect PERC's supply schedules and availability.
-To mitigate this, PERC partners with international and local suppliers with good track record and credibility.
+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach this, PERC partners with international and local suppliers with good record and credibility.
 These firms are known to have good practices in business continuity and are backed by strong financial and management foundation.